mariushobbhahn/mariushobbhahn.github.io/_posts/2022-05-24-opinion_change_3.md

 To keep a <a href='https://www.penguin.co.uk/books/305/305779/the-scout-mindset/9780241308325.html'>scout mindset</a>, I try to keep track of beliefs I changed.
 This not only serves as a reminder that I regularly change beliefs but also reveals the underlying reason for them.
 Check out <a href='https://www.mariushobbhahn.com/2020-05-10-Opinion_change/'>part I</a> and <a href='https://www.mariushobbhahn.com/2021-04-24-opinion_change_2/'>part II</a> to get an overview of previous changes and more context/background.

-As in the previous edition, will also add things that I newly learned even though I didn’t have an explicit opinion about them before.
+As in the previous edition, I will also write about things that I newly learned even when I didn’t have an explicit opposite opinion about them before.

 ## Personal